 The development of DAB services in Hong Kong has not been satisfactory.
 In March 2011, the government granted 12-year sound broadcasting licences to three providers for the provision of DAB services in Hong Kong.
 They were required under their licences to provide 24-hour DAB services within 18 months of the licences being granted and launched in stages, with a wide variety of programmes.
-Between September 2015 and September 2016 (three to four years after service launch), all three commercial DAB licensees sought approval from the Chief Executive in Council to surrender their respective licences before expiry.
-According to the Review of the Development of Digital Audio Broadcasting in Hong Kong published by the Communications and Creative Industries Branch of the Commerce and Economic Development Bureau (CEDB), the DAB operators cited the lack of a critical audience mass for DAB services and of any prospect of making the business model commercially viable as the grounds for early termination.14 On 28 March 2017, the Chief Executive in Council decided that DAB services should be discontinued in Hong Kong, and that the DAB services provided by the public broadcaster, RTHK, would be terminated.
-RTHK's DAB services were terminated at midnight on 3 September 2017 (its analogue radio service remains).
+Between September 2015 and September 2016 (three to four years after service launch), all three commercial DAB licenses sought approval from the Chief Executive in Council to surrender their respective licences before expiry.
+According to the Review of the Development of Digital Audio Broadcasting in Hong Kong published by the Communications and Creative Industries Branch of the Commerce and Economic

-13 As of August 2017, provided by OFCA.
+13 As of September 2018, provided by OFCA.